 The Preferred Shares are being offered for sale in the Provinces of British Columbia, Alberta and Ontario, pursuant to applicable securities legislation.
 The Preferred Shares are conditionally offered if, as and when subscriptions are accepted by the Company and subject to prior sale.
 Subscriptions for Preferred Shares will be received by the Company subject to rejection or allotment in whole or in part and the right is reserved to close the subscription books at any time without notice.
-The Company may terminate this Offering at any time.
-Closings may occur from time to time as determined by the Company, provided that such Closings will occur no earlier than two (2) Business Days after a subscription is received by the Company and no later than thirty (30) calendar days after the Company has received a subscription.
+The Company may terminate this offering at any time.
+Closings may occur from time to time as determined by the Company.

+Closings may occur from time to time as determined by the Company provided that such closings will occur no earlier than two (2) Business Days after a subscription is received by the Company and no later than thirty (30) calendar days after the Company has received a subscription.